Effects of Aspirin on COX-2 and Inflammation: Benefits and Side Effects

 New drugs have been created that inhibit COX-2 but not COX-1.
 These drugs don’t create stomach problems since they don’t inhibit the COX-1 enzyme.
 Unfortunately, some of them have been found to cause serious health problems, including an increased risk of heart attack, stroke, and liver damage, and have been withdrawn from the market.

 A Dietitian Discusses the Anti-Inflammatory Diet

 An Anti-Inflammatory Diet and Inflammation

 Over the long-term, an anti-inflammatory diet may help to decrease chronic inflammation and reduce the need for certain medications.
 In an anti-inflammatory diet, foods that are believed to reduce inflammation are emphasized while those that are thought to increase inflammation are avoided, or at least limited.
 In general, vegetables, fruits, legumes (pulses), whole grains, fish, nuts, and seeds are considered to anti-inflammatory, provided they are eaten in an unprocessed form.
-On the other hand, refined grains, sugar, saturated fats, hydrogenated fats, and alcohol are thought to increase inflammation.
+On the other hand, refined grains, sugar, excess saturated fats, hydrogenated fats, and alcohol are generally thought to increase inflammation.

 Specific Foods That May Reduce Inflammation